Food Nachos

 0

-This book is a translation of Nuskha-e-Shahjahani written in Persian.
-It is a transcreation because apart from translating, some of the recipes have been recreated.
+This book is a translation of Nuskha-e-Shahjahani, written in Persian.
+It is a transcreation because, apart from translating, some of the recipes have been recreated.
 The e-book includes over 2 hundred recipes spanning naans, do-pizza, kebabs, pulaos, and candies.
 It is a labor of 3 years.
 The e-book is a literal translation, and no adjustments have been made to the recipes.
 Only Chapter 10 is lacking; in any other case, all of the recipes have been included.
 There’s also a separate page for recommendations.

 Contents Summary show